jhoogstraat/fast_barcode_scanner/fast_barcode_scanner/README.md

-`position`   | Choose between back and front camera `mode`       | Whether to pause the camera on detection `onScan`     | The callback when a barcode is scanned `children`   | Widgets to display on top of the preview
+`position`   | Choose between back and front camera `mode`       | Whether to pause the camera on detection `onScan`     | The callback when a barcode is scanned `onError`    | A Widget to display when an error occurs `children`   | Widgets to display on top of the preview